The introduction can be found here and Chapter One here.

 Kerensky went crazy against all of the soldiers’ opposition.
 “I have never known military discipline,” he said, “but I shall still create iron discipline in the army!”

-He refused to accept request for leave from officers; nobody might leave their troops; and he ordered the soldiers to obey their officers in everything.
+He refused to accept requests for leave from officers; nobody might leave their troops; and he ordered the soldiers to obey their officers in everything.
 If they didn't do it properly nothing would prevent the imposition of military discipline.
 With this speech, egging on and threats, Kerensky tried to drive the soldiers to a new offensive.
 But it was doomed to failure because the soldiers had long given up on the war and no threats could make them fight on.

 The Bolsheviks did everything in their power to prevent this offensive.
 They said that though